tahadnan/TaskMan-CLI/README.md

 </div>

+## 🗃️ Archival Notice

+This repository has been archived.
+Original Taskman-CLI was in a separate repository than the Taskman-CLI-PyPi package, just as an exercise to get comfortable with packaging.
+I have gotten enough experience now and will be working exclusively on the Taskman-CLI-PyPi repository.
+As such this repository won't be updated anymore and any further development will take place in the repository Taskman-CLI-PyPi.

+You are welcome to check the [Taskman-CLI-PyPi](https://github.com/tahadnan/TaskMan-CLI-PyPi) repository for further improvements and releases.

 ## 📝 Description

 TaskMan CLI is a powerful and user-friendly task management application built with Python.
 It offers a seamless command-line interface for efficiently managing your daily tasks, helping you boost productivity and stay organized.